papivot/pace-docs/pks-workload-deployment.en.md

 > `curl EXTERNAL-IP`

-You will notice that the value of `execpodname` in the output changes corresponding to the k8s-operations POD that the loadbalancer is routing the traffic to.
+You will notice that the value of `execpodname` in the output changes, corresponding to the k8s-operations POD that the load balancer is routing the traffic to.

 ### Study the POD deployment and corresponding YAML.